Resources about Racism and Classism for Religious Education

 - Long Challenge: The Empowerment Controversy (1967-1977) by Victor H. Carpenter

-A look back at the conflict between African American and white Unitarian Universalists (UUs) that exposed deep tensions that remain with us today.
+A look back at the conflict between African American and white Unitarian Universalists (UUs) which exposed deep tensions that remain with us today.
 Chicago: Meadville Lombard, 2003.
-Available from the Unitarian Universalist Association (UUA) Bookstore.

 - Wilderness Journey: The Struggle for Black Empowerment and Racial Justice within the Unitarian Universalist Association, 1967-1970.

-Ron Cordes filmed interviews of many UU leaders who lived through the complex times of the black empowerment conflict and created this essential UUA historical record.
-76 min.
+Ron Cordes interviewed many UU leaders who lived through the complex times of the black empowerment conflict and produced a 76-minute, essential UUA historical record.
 Available from District libraries or from the UUA's office of Multicultural Growth & Witness.